Jere F. White Jr. Fellows Program

 "The Jere F. White Jr. Fellowship has opened doors to countless opportunities that I would not have had access to otherwise.

-From a fully funded legal education to unique professional experiences and a once-in-a-lifetime study abroad program, this fellowship has allowed me to pursue a legal education without limitations.
+From a fully funded legal education to unique professional experiences, this fellowship has allowed me to pursue a legal education without limitations.
 Mr. White’s dedication to the law, his commitment to service, and his lasting impact on the community have profoundly shaped my own aspirations.
 I am deeply honored to help continue Mr. White's legacy and to strive for his standard of excellence throughout my legal career."

 –Mckenzy Smith, Jere F. White Jr. Fellow, 2024-25